Puppy Training in Silicon Valley

 The best program depends on how much support you need and how involved you want to be.

-• DIY Options: Online Classes and Puppy Group Classes give owners the tools to train their puppy at home, providing guidance while you stay actively involved.
+• DIY Options: Online Classes and Puppy Group Classes give puppy parents the tools to train at home, providing guidance while you stay actively involved.

 • Full-Service Programs: Board & Train, Day School, and Private Training let a certified trainer handle most of the work.
 Your puppy learns manners, social skills, and confidence while you enjoy faster results with less stress.

-Your choice depends on your schedule, your puppy’s temperament, and the level of guidance you want.
-Choosing the right program depends on your dog’s temperament, the behaviors you want to address, and how much support you need.
+Your choice depends on your schedule, your puppy’s temperament, and the level of guide.
 Schedule a call with KT to get personalized guidance and create a plan that sets your dog up for success.

-Absolutely.
-Full-Service programs, like Board & Train, Day School, and Private Training, give your puppy hands-on, real-life experience in a structured environment, so lessons naturally transfer to your home.
-Puppies learn manners, social skills, and confidence while living with, or spending most of their day with a certified dog trainer, making it easier for you to enjoy a calm, well-behaved companion without daily stress.
+With Board & Train, Day School, and Private Training, your puppy gets hands-on, real-life experience in a structured environment, so lessons naturally transfer to your home.
+Puppies learn manners, social skills, and confidence while living with, or spending most of their day with a certified trainer — making it easier for you to simply enjoy life with your puppy without the daily stress of figuring it all out alone.

 For more detailed information on puppy vaccination schedules, please refer to PetMD’s comprehensive guide: PetMD